 It goes without saying that our Western bodies are larger than most Japanese bodies.
 By Western standards, THEY are VERY slender.
 In fact their size is generally so uniform, that when shopping for clothes, there’s often only one size available in women’s wear.
 I frequently see an item of clothing I’d like to try, only to discover it’s in one size only, and that one size is decidedly too small for this woman.
-I probably could have fit into it at age 16 or 17.
+I probably could have fit into it age age 16 or 17.
 Such is life.

 As a relatively familiar shopper in Japanese department stores, I’m quite sure the salespeople are instructed to go out of their way to try and be helpful to their foreign guests.
 They always make sure to speak the Japanese word for welcome when I walk past them or within hearing distance This is a nice touch, but I also see them trying to decide whether to approach me or not.
 Along with the word of welcome, I prefer just a nod or smile of recognition that I’m in their territory.
 I wish I could tell them, “I’ll know where to find you if I need you. ” I HATE a hoverer.
 It can drive me to descend to rudeness very quickly.
 I realize the language gap puts them at a disadvantage.
 Ball in my court, please.
 Usually all goes quite well.

 So it was that as I was on my way to lunch at a dep’t. store restaurant, I got a bit distracted, as is my tendency, by a For Sale sign.

 I quickly doused my pain adding a piece of chocolate cake to my lunch order.